-- (bb) Bed and Breakfast and Short-Term Rental Type 2 - (i) A Type 2 rental shall be non-owner occupied unit located within an approved and permitted detached accessory dwelling unit; - (ii) A Type 2 rental shall be located on the property where the Applicant/Owner resides in the principal dwelling unit as their permanent and primary residence; and, - (iii) The Applicant/Owner must physically reside on the property during all bed and breakfast or short-term rental periods of occupancy. - (cc) Bed & Breakfast and Short-Term Rental Type 3 - (i) A Type 3 rental shall be located within the principal dwelling unit on the property and shall be non-owner occupied; - (ii) Only one Type 3 rental per property shall be permitted; and, - (iii) The property on which a Type 3 bed and breakfast or short-term rental is situated shall not be closer than 400 feet to any property on which another non-owner occupied bed and breakfast or short-term rental is situated.
-This separation shall be measured radially and in straight line from the nearest property line to nearest property line, and such separation shall include properties wholly or partially within that radius.
-This separation requirement does not apply to non-owner occupied bed and breakfasts or short-term rentals located within professional office or commercial zoning districts (P-1, B-1, B-2, B-3, B-4, B-5, or LIP). - (2) General Requirements: The following requirements shall apply to all types of bed and breakfasts and short-term rentals as set forth in Section (1) above. - (aa) Permitted Residential Dwelling Units: All bed and breakfasts and short-term rentals shall be located within permitted and approved detached single-family residential dwelling units or an approved detached accessory single-family residential dwelling unit.
+- (bb) Bed and Breakfast and Short-Term Rental Type 2 - (i) A Type 2 rental shall be non-owner occupied unit located within an approved and permitted detached accessory dwelling unit; - (ii) A Type 2 rental shall be located on the property where the Applicant/Owner resides in the principal dwelling unit as their permanent and primary residence; and, - (iii)The Applicant/Owner must physically reside on the property during all bed and breakfast or short-term rental periods of occupancy. - (2) General Requirements: The following requirements shall apply to all types of bed and breakfasts and short-term rentals as set forth in Section (1) above. - (aa) Permitted Residential Dwelling Units: All bed and breakfasts and short-term rentals shall be located within permitted and approved detached single-family residential dwelling units or an approved detached accessory single-family residential dwelling unit.
 Such rental units shall not be located within two-family or multi-family residential dwelling units, condominium/townhouse units or any other residential dwelling unit sharing a common wall, single-wide manufactured homes, or recreational vehicles.
-The dwelling unit shall maintain its exterior appearance as a single-family residential structure. - (bb) Maximum Guest Stay: The maximum stay for a bed and breakfast or short-term rental shall be thirty (30) consecutive days. - (cc) Maximum Occupancy: The maximum occupancy of the dwelling shall not exceed two (2) times the number of bedrooms to be rented for the bed and breakfast or short-term rental.
+The dwelling unit shall maintain its exterior appearance as a single-family residential structure. - (bb) Maximum Guest Stay: The maximum stay for a bed and breakfast or short-term rental shall be thirty (30) consecutive days. - (cc) Minimum Bedroom Standards: Each bedroom rented must have at least seventy (70) square feet of floor space, and, for each additional person occupying the same room, the bedroom must have an additional fifty (50) square feet.
+Each bedroom must be accessible from a hallway or other common space, not through another bedroom.
+All bedrooms must comply with all height, egress, lighting, electrical, heating, and other standards as set forth in the most current International Residential Code. - (dd) Maximum Occupancy: The maximum occupancy of the dwelling shall not exceed two (2) times the number of bedrooms to be rented for the bed and breakfast or short-term rental.
 The maximum occupancy shall not include the resident owner and family members.
-The BOA may limit the number of rooms and maximum occupancy. - (dd) Responsible Party/Contact: The Applicant/Owner shall be responsible for compliance with all Zoning Regulations.
-For Type 3 bed and breakfasts and short-term rentals, the Applicant/Owner must provide the name, address, and phone number of a responsible party who shall be available and whose primary and permanent residence shall be within sixty (60) miles of the bed and breakfast or short-term rental.
+The BOA may limit the number of rooms and maximum occupancy. - (ee) Responsible Party/Contact: The Applicant/Owner shall be responsible for compliance with all Zoning Regulations.
+For Type 3 bed and breakfasts and short-term rentals, the Applicant/Owner must provide the name, address, and phone number of a responsible party who shall be available and whose primary and permanent residence shall be within Nelson County, Kentucky.
 Said responsible party shall be available during all bed and breakfast or short-term rental periods of occupancy to respond to emergencies and complaints.
-The Applicant/Owner shall conspicuously post the responsible party's name, address, and phone number inside and outside of the bed and breakfast and short-term rental. - (ee) Off-Street Parking: All parking associated with the bed and breakfast or short-term rental shall be entirely on-site, and the bed and breakfast or short-term rental shall have the minimum required off-street parking as required under Article 11 of this Ordinance.
+The Applicant/Owner shall conspicuously post the responsible party's name, address, and phone number inside and outside of the bed and breakfast and short-term rental. - (ff) Off-Street Parking: All parking associated with the bed and breakfast or short-term rental shall be entirely on-site, and the bed and breakfast or short-term rental shall have the minimum required off-street parking as required under Article 11 of this Ordinance.